 When Spain relinquished control of the Spanish Sahara in 1975, the territory was divided between Mauritania and Morocco.
-A populist movement subsequently declared the whole area an independent state.
+An independence movement subsequently declared the whole area a sovereign state.
 In 1979, Mauritania relinquished its claim to part of the country.
-The Sahrawi Republic government in exile is now recognized by over 70 countries and the Organization for African Unity.
-Morocco claims sovereignty over the entire area.
+The Sahrawi government is now formally recognized by many countries and is a full member of the African Union.
+The government controls about 20% to 25% of the area of the former colony.
+The remainder is controlled by Morocco.
+Both Morocco and Sahrawi claim sovereignty over the entire area.

 Glyn Williams